For any comments or queries regarding this page

 When the Langford river source came on stream in 1927, the Fobbing wells and Treatment plant were abandoned and the two Vange wells kept for periods of high demand.

-In 1962 with a growing demand for water, the Fobbing Wells were test pumped for two months during 1963 and a decision taken to build a new softening plant which began operating in May 1966, and cost approx £176,000.
+In 1962 with a growing demand for water, the Vange and Fobbing Wells were test pumped for two months during 1963 and a decision taken to build a new softening plant which began operating in May 1966, and cost approx £176,000.
 The previous treated water reservoirs becoming the raw water storage, and a new treated water reservoir constructed.
 This was designed to be a semi automatic unmanned plant.
 The wells and Treatment plant were abandoned for a second time in 1984.

 The Chemical analysis of most deep wells and boreholes remained very constant whilst being regularly pumped.
 The exception were a few which suffered from sea water intrusion, as on Canvey Island, where Holehaven No 1 was pumped continually to waste to prevent sea water affecting Holehaven No 2, on the same site.
 One of these was later affected by gas escaping from an adjacent underground gas storage reservoir.
 There was a problem with a few wells into which sand penetrated.
 In later days a surface filter was used to remove the sand prior to distribution.
 An early filter employed at Shoeburyness was of horse hair, inserted between 381 and 517 feet down the well.